Your Position:Home - Beijing Customs Clearance

 To qualify for zero tariffs upon import, entities must meet the following criteria:

-Entity status: Enterprises or public institutions registered in Hainan Free Trade Port with independent legal person status; or approved private non-enterprise units in science and technology or education sectors.
+Entity status: Enterprises or public institutions registered in Beijing Free Trade Port with independent legal person status; or approved private non-enterprise units in science and technology or education sectors.

 Good standing: Not listed on the abnormal business operations list, customs dishonest enterprise list, or severe illegal and dishonest list.